Firefly and Live!

-Firefly and Live! is a compilation album by the Norwegian hard rock band TNT.
+Firefly and Live! is a compilation album by the Norwegian rock band TNT.

 The first eight tracks on the album are taken from the studio album Firefly, while the rest of the tracks are taken from the live album Three Nights in Tokyo.
-"Angels Ride" and "Heaven's Gone" are not on this album as they were declared offensive by the label..
+"Angels Ride" and "Heaven's Gone" are not on this album as they were declared offensive by the label.